ibm-cloud-docs/solution-tutorials/extended-app-security.md

 ## Conclusions

 In this tutorial, you learned how to increase application security by moving from standard to advanced capabilities.
-The journey included the isolation of compute, network and data resources and by asserting even greater control over encryption keys.
+The journey included the isolation of compute, network and data resources, and also included asserting greater control over encryption keys.
 Security by design is not a hollow phrase, it means to assess security requirements early on and take them into account when designing a solution.
 As you have seen, {{site.data.keyword.cloud_notm}} provides the building blocks for different security requirements and types of applications.
-Now it is to you to combine them for your secure cloud application.
+Now you are recommended to combine the blocks for your secure cloud application.
 And don't forget to check out the next section with links to further security-related resources.

 ## Related content
 {: #related}